-Makoto Furukawa‘s charisma and powerful vocals are in full swing for his flamboyant jazz-rock masterpiece “from fairytale“.
+Makoto Furukawa‘s “from fairytale” shows charisma and powerful vocals in full swing in a flamboyant jazz-rock masterpiece.

 Title: from fairytale Label: Lantis Release date: 23/12/2020 Genre: Jazz / Rock / Ballad